-A highlight of the drive is a quiet spot along the road where we are able to get out and walk above the rushing Chon-Kemin River.
+A highlight of the drive is a quiet spot along the road where we walk above the rushing Chon-Kemin River.
 There are few cars and only the occasional curious cow.
 The river, used for rafting in the spring and summer, is a bright turquoise, a result of the glacial melt in the mountains.
-The morning air is cool as the sun peaks above the mountaintops.
+The morning air wafts cool as the sun peaks above the mountaintops.
 When we are picked up by the bus, our guide rewards us with treats and we continue our drive.

 Today is one of those days that leads you to fall in love with a country.

 We drive through arid hills, gorges, along rivers and rocky canyons, past small villages and farms, to stop in the little village of Tamchy for a demonstration on how felt is made.
 This is something few people sit around the dinner table and discuss.
 I found it interesting.
-Felt is something that is just there; now I know how it is done.
+Felt is something that was just there; now I know how it is made.

 Issyk-Kul, or “warm lake” as it doesn’t freeze, is considered an endorheic lake, one with a limited drainage basin which does not typically have a source of outflow for its waters.
 The saline lake is fed by glaciers and some 120 rivers which flow into the lake; water exits through evaporation.
 The lake is the 7th deepest in the world and the 2nd largest mountain lake in the world (think Titicaca).
 In spite of a closed basin, the overall surface area of the lake is alarmingly shrinking.
 Think climate change and poor environmental decisions, mostly by the Russians.